-After an honest mistake, our dear sister, Farida Malik (a US citizen and California resident) was unnecessarily arrested in India and put in jail on 12 July 2019.
-Despite many efforts to have her released, she's been stuck there for over 120 days.
+After an honest mistake, our dear sister, Farida Malik (a US citizen and California resident) was unexpectedly and unnecessarily jailed in India on 12 July 2019.
+Despite many efforts to have her released, she's been stuck there for now nearly 5 months.
 She's being held in poor health in a remote jail built in the 1800s, high in the mountains, near the India-Nepal border in Uttarakhand state.
 She’s been separated from her belongings and not allowed to speak on the phone with family or friends.
-Read her story published by the Washington Post here

 She was traveling by bus from Kathmandu, Nepal to Delhi, India to meet friends and mistakenly thought that she could get a visa at the border.
 Unfortunately, she had also forgotten her valid US passport in her hotel in Nepal.
 Although she could've been turned away at the border and told to remain in Nepal, instead Indian border check guards arrested and imprisoned her in India.
-She's been there ever since (although she was reunited with her US passport back in August), now for over 120 days.
-Her family is very concerned for her life, safety and well-being.
-She has not been allowed to speak with family.
+She's been there ever since (although she was reunited with her valid US passport back in August), now for nearly 5 months.
+Her friends and family are very concerned for her life, safety and well-being.
+She has not been allowed to speak with them.

-Local attorneys have been hired in Uttarakhand; and the US Embassy in Delhi, the US Ambassador to India, and the US State Department in Washington, DC have all been involved.
-The Indian Ministry of External Affairs (MEA) is well aware of the case too.
-But no one yet has been able to secure her release.
-Farida made an honest mistake and has been paying for it for now over 120 days in jail.
+Local attorneys have been hired in India since August; and the US Embassy in Delhi, the US Ambassador to India, and the US State Department in Washington, DC have all been involved.
+The Indian Ministry of External Affairs (MEA) has been continuously lobbied and is well aware of the case too.
+And it has all been woefully inadequate as no one yet has been able to secure her release.
+Farida made an honest mistake and the punishment, it seems to us, far exceeds her inadvertent offense.

-For the past 3 months, she has been awaiting a court date that will render a decision on her case, but this date keeps slipping (an unfortunate yet common occurrence in Indian courts).
-Meanwhile she's languishing in poor health in jail (the arduous journeys from jail to court and back, 12-hour round trips by bus have taken a toll on her health too).
+For nearly 5 months now, she has been awaiting a court date that will render a decision on her case, but this date keeps slipping (an unfortunate yet common occurrence in Indian courts).
+Meanwhile she's languishing in poor health in a cold jail, without heat, now with the Himalayan winter having arrived.
 She has an injured back (herniated discs) and overall not in great health due to her incarceration.
-She has not had regular access to her medications.Our ask: Indian and US authorities, take action, have her released and deport her back home to USA immediately.
+She does not have regular access to her medications or adequate medical treatment.Our ask: US and Indian authorities, take action, have her released and deported back home to USA immediately.
 She has suffered enough.

-As you might imagine, this ordeal and subsequent efforts have not been cheap, and funds are considerably stretched.
-Money raised here will cover significant legal, advocacy, repatriation, and PTSD treatment costs to help Farida return safely home to USA and recover from her ordeal.
-Whatever you can contribute will be much appreciated!
-Thank you.Determined,Farida's family and friends
+This fundraiser has been set up to cover significant legal, advocacy, repatriation, and PTSD treatment costs to help Farida return safely home to USA and recover from her ordeal.
+Please consider donating; it will be a big help.
+Thank you!